 - Hemp seeds – Hemp seeds are a perfect protein and are a good source of healthy fats.

 - Pitted Date – The date is to add just an extra hint of sweetness.
-Substitute ½ tbsp honey, agave, or maple syrup if you don’t have dates in your pantry.
+Substitute ½ tablespoon honey, agave, or maple syrup if you don’t have dates in your pantry.

 - Almond Milk – You can really use any nondairy milk you want here in this smoothie.
 I personally love almond milk, but oat milk is also delicious!